bioXiaoheng/BallerMixPlus/parsing_scripts/readme.md

 ## Parsing empirical data for [BalLeRMix](https://github.com/bioXiaoheng/BalLeRMix) or BalLeRMix+ application

-This folder contains example scripts for parsing empirical data into formats fit for BalLeRMix and BalLeRMix+.
+This folder contains example scripts for parsing empirical data into formats fit for `BalLeRMix` and `BalLeRMix+`.
 Note that all scripts in this directory are mostly meant to examplify typical workflows and have *only been tested with human and great ape data* so far, so *please excercise caution* before using them.

 ### 0. *What you need:* VCFs; *Bonus:* AXT and/or recombination map